siddharth-stn/react-book/react_readme.md

       - })
       - for an example, we may use this.setState() function inside onClick={() => {this.setState({...update definition here...})}} method of a button element
       - **NEVER UPDATE THE STATE VARIABLE DIRECTELY**

+- # How is a class component loaded?

+  - When a class component is loaded, then the constructor of the class is called first then the render method is called.

+- # componentDidMOunt() method

+  - this method is called when the component and its children are completely mounted in the UI/DOM

 - # Important Points
   - Whenever a state variable updates react will re-render that component in which that state variable is being used